egglestn/gbrowser/README.md

 ```

 Codeship will run the tests for this commit and deploy this code to the production environment if successful.
-The alternative url for hoozzi production is: [hoozzi-prod.alliants.net](http://hoozzi-prod.alliants.net).
+The alternative url for production is: [PROJECTNAME-prod.alliants.net](http://PROJECTNAME-prod.alliants.net).

 ## Manual Deployment